erosmarcello/dororthy-ai/README.md

 ## **Data Collection**

 To collect data for the project, you will need real-world weather data as well as data collected in the field during recent storm chases.
 The data collected will include information such as tornado location, size, wind speed, and direction.
+Weather data utilized will specifically include atmospheric conditions such as temperature, pressure fluctuation, humidity, wind direction + speed, precipitation levels + patterns, lightning activity, radar data (such as reflectivity and velocity) as well as satellite imagery.

-You can utilize collect weather data such as temperature, humidity, and atmospheric pressure.
-Transfer Learning will explored and potentially leveraged should the need arise due to gaps or ineffciencies in data sets.
+Transfer Learning will be explored and leveraged when and if the need arises due to gaps or inefficiencies in data.

 ## **Preprocessing**